Intermittent Fasting: Is It For You?

 What is intermittent fasting?

-Some argue that intermittent fasting is not a diet craze at all.
-Instead, it’s a pattern of eating.
-The practice doesn’t require you to change what you eat at all—it’s all about when you eat.
-Consuming calories at certain periods of time allow you to make the most out of your meals.
+Some argue that intermittent fasting is simply a pattern of eating.
+The practice doesn’t require you to change what you eat at all – it’s all about when you eat.

 What are the benefits?